All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 4. Property transactions and due diligence

-Property buyers, developers, and investors often commission a geo-environmental risk study to assess potential liabilities associated with contaminated land, ensuring informed decision-making.
+Property buyers, developers, and investors often commission a risk study to assess potential liabilities associated with contaminated land, ensuring informed decision-making during the planning process.

 5. Environmental compliance and risk management

-Regulatory authorities and businesses may require environmental data from this study to comply with environmental regulations and manage risks associated with contaminated land, groundwater contamination, and hazardous materials.
+Regulatory authorities such as the Environment Agency and a local authority may require environmental data from this study to comply with environmental regulations and manage potential risks associated with contaminated land, groundwater contamination, and hazardous materials.

 Geo-environmental risk assessments

-Qualified geo-environmental consultants will follow a structured methodology and generic assessment criteria to assess risks and recommend appropriate mitigation measures.
+Qualified geo-environmental consultants will follow a structured methodology and generic quantitative risk assessment criteria to assess risks and recommend appropriate mitigation measures on contaminated land.
 The process typically includes the following phases:

 Phase 1: Preliminary risk assessment (desk study)

-- The first stage involves a desk-based study to gather background information about the site, including reviewing historical maps, aerial photographs and land use records.
+- The preliminary risk assessment involves a desk-based study to gather background information about the site location, including reviewing historical maps, aerial photographs and land use records.

 - Examining environmental databases for past contamination issues.